Banestorm for GURPS 4e, by Phil Masters and Jonathan Woodward

 Yet for all this praise, I haven’t played a Yrth game – not exactly, that is.

-Some years ago I embarked upon a big-scale world design for a GURPS campaign, combining long-rattling ideas of my own with new inspirations from the Yrth background.
+Some years ago I embarked upon a big-scale world design for a GURPS campaign, combining long-rattling ideas of my own with new inspirations stolen directly the Yrth background.
 I had a corrupt Empire like Yrth’s Megalos (with the Roman flavor turned up a bit), an Yrth-like (and, sadly, Earth-like) oppressive Church, and a Caithess-like frontier land… to which I added a Slavic-flavored enemy Empire of my own invention, a Mongol horde-themed danger waiting on the steppes, some other Earth-tinted nations… All Yrth-like, but different.

 So having aired that dispersion on my validity as a reviewer, let’s get back to the book: